 Along this path a number of view points allow glimpses of the picturesque village of Aldbury in the valley below.

-When the path splits again take the left fork which will keep you on a level path with views towards Aldbury on your right.
+When the path splits again keep straight on, which will keep you on a level path with views towards Aldbury on your right.
 Follow this path until you come to a junction.

 Old Copse is one of our favourite spots for bluebells.
 Here English bluebells can be seen in their natural environment amid ancient beech trees.
 This is a real contrast to the regimented plantation beeches that can be seen at Dockey Wood later in this walk.

 Turn left at the junction.
-You will immediately pass a cottage and hit a hard surfaced track.
-Turn left onto the track and pass through a gate into the cottage's car park.
+You will immediately pass a cottage and come onto a hard surfaced track.
+Turn left on the track and pass through a gate into the cottage's car park.
 Pass through the car park onto a wooded avenue.
 Follow this wide footpath until you come to a junction where five paths meet.

 At the first crossroads you come to turn right.
-Continue ahead until you come to a junction where multiple paths meet and you appear to have two straight on options.
+Continue ahead until you come to a junction where multiple paths meet and you appear to have two choices straight ahead.

 Take the left ahead option.
-This path very quickly drops down hill and up again.
+This path very quickly drops downhill and then up again.
 This is its most distinguishing feature.
 Follow this path for about ½ mile (800m) as it gradually inclines.
 Ignore a number of paths on both sides.

 When you come to a junction marked by with a large number of waymarkers - including bridleways straight on, left and right - and you can just make out the main road to your right, turn left.
 There are a number of similar looking junctions before this one so it is worth walking on if you are in doubt.
 If you do walk on and arrive at the back of a set of cottages you have gone too far so turn around and take the first bridleway signposted to your right.

 The path will begin to widen and to your right you will see open spaces and you may catch glimpses of a car park.
 At the junction with the path which comes from this car park you have the opportunity to cut your walk short.
 If you turn left here and follow the main path as it curves gently to the right you will find your way to Duncombe Terrace.
 Turning left onto the Terrace you can then follow the well made track back to the visitor centre.
 If you wish to continue your walk, follow the path straight ahead.
-This path will bear slightly right and then straighten up.
-Ignore cross-paths but keep an eye-out for a right turn not matched by a path coming from the left.
+This path will bear slightly right and then straighten out.
+Ignore cross-paths but keep an eye-out for a right turn T-junction.

 Take this right turn.
 You will very soon be able to see the road and the back of a small car park.
 When you arrive in the car park you will see a tree plantation ahead of you.
 This is Dockey Wood.